 Understand your home's value

 Your home is likely your biggest investment, and one of the highest-conflict issues in divorce.
 Locate your mortgage statement, understand whose name is on the note, the interest rate, and remaining balance.
 To understand whether you can afford to keep the home, or whether it makes sense to sell, calculate property tax, home association fees, utilities, repairs and maintenance (either commit to doing all the lawn work and house cleaning, or find a reliable gardener through TaskRabbit and a housekeeper on Care.com!).

 Then, research your home value on Trulia or Zillow, to calculate any equity you have in your home (which should be split between you and your spouse, assuming you bought the home together and a prenuptial agreement does not preclude this).

-Understand how much money you will need to live comfortably — and devise a plan to earn it
+How much money you will need to live after divorce — and make a plan to earn it

 Alimony law is changing quickly, and lifelong maintenance is quickly becoming a thing of the past.
 Stay-at-home parents may receive short-term alimony until they can rebuild a career, and increasingly, as women earn and achieve professionally, it is the ex-wives who are required to pay spousal support, as well as child support.